auth0/laravel-auth0/README2.md

 You will also need [Composer](https://getcomposer.org/) and an [Auth0 account](https://auth0.com/signup).

-### Installation
+## Installation

 <details>

 <summary>Using a Quickstart</summary>

-- Run the following command to create a bootstrapped Laravel application pre-configured with the SDK:
+- Run the following command to set up a bootstrapped default Laravel 9 application pre-configured with the SDK:

     ```shell
     composer create-project auth0-samples/laravel auth0-laravel-app